GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - Operates at the application layer (layer 7)
 - can route traffic based on IP addresses.
 - support cross-VPC routing if IP addresses are used
+- by default, cross-zone load balancing is enabled

+### Gateway Load Balancer

+- by default, cross-zone load balancing is disabled

 #### ALB with HTTPs listener